JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 # Thursday, December 10, 2020

 8:26 PM - Yesterday, I ran some simulations and analyzed the data.
 I got the same autocorrelations as before the change.
 Which are different from the earlier data which more closely resembled Dr. Lin's results.
-I also cached the notebooks and and added `*.ipynb` to the `.gitignore`.
+I also cached the notebooks and added `*.ipynb` to the `.gitignore`.
 Hopefully this works well for me.

 Today, I plan on investigating the solver to see why it does not give the other results.
 I think I will run a few experiments.
 1. If I just supply the scalers myself what happens.